Overview

 Flags

-CLOUDSTIC_ENCRYPTION_PASSWORD environment variable.Platform key as 64 hex characters (alternative to password).
+CLOUDSTIC_PASSWORD environment variable.Platform key as 64 hex characters (alternative to password).
 Can also be set via

 CLOUDSTIC_ENCRYPTION_KEY environment variable.AWS KMS key ARN for unlocking KMS-encrypted repositories.
 Can also be set via

-Add recovery key using password authentication
+Add recovery key using password flag

 Add recovery key using environment variable